WebAssembly/proposal-type-imports/proposals/type-imports/Overview.md

 Together, these requirements and goals necessitate that (1) private types are nominal, in order to distinguish them from one another, (2) values of private type share a representation with other reference types, in order to make private types suitable for imports, and (3) these values have a distinguished representation that maintains enough type information to distinguish them from values of other type.
 The latter in turn necessitates that such values are allocated -- as is typically the case for external, host-implemented references as well
-(once Wasm has other forms of allocation, such as for structs in the [GC proposal](https://github.com/WebAssembly/gc), they can be used for this purpose, avoiding extra levels of exposing, see [below](#forward-compatibility-with-gc-proposal)).
+(once Wasm has other forms of allocation, such as for structs in the [GC proposal](https://github.com/WebAssembly/gc), they can be used for this purpose, avoiding extra levels of indirection, see [below](#forward-compatibility-with-gc-proposal)).

 The design does not enable the formation of cycles, so that simple reference counting techniques are applicable and no GC is required (though possible).